KediDili/VanillaPlusProfessions/features.md

 In vanilla, slingshots are blocked from dealing critical damage (for unknown reasons.
 It just is but it makes no sense.)

 ### Dazzling Strike
-Gems can be used as slingshot ammo.\nHigh chance for gem ammo\nto not be destroyed.
+Gems can be used as slingshot ammo.<br/>nHigh chance for gem ammo<br/>nto not be destroyed.

 ### Enchanting
 Slingshots have custom enchantments called Auto-Fire, Rapid, Bat Killer, and Thrifty.